1980 World Series: Game 1

 Phillies' starter Bob Walk became the third rookie to start the first game of a World Series, the first since Joe Black of the Brooklyn Dodgers in 1952.
 The Royals jumped on him early with a pair of two-run home runs: in the second, Amos Otis lifted one to left after a leadoff walk of Darrell Porter, and Willie Aikens went over right-center with two outs in the third, following Hal McRae's single up the middle and a called strikeout of George Brett.
 The K.C. threat continued until Porter was thrown out at home.
 In their half of the third, the Phils rallied off Dennis Leonard.
 Shortstop Larry Bowa singled with one out, stole second and scored on catcher Bob Boone's double.
 Lonnie Smith's RBI single then cut the Royals' lead to 4–2, but Smith was caught in a rundown heading back to first, which allowed Boone to score.
 With the bases clear and two outs, Pete Rose was hit on the calf and Mike Schmidt walked on five pitches.
-Bake McBride launched the first pitch to right-center for a three-run home run and the Phillies led 5–4; designated hitter Greg Luzinski fanned for the third out.
+Bake McBride launched a 1-1 pitch to right-center for a three-run home run and the Phillies led 5–4; designated hitter Greg Luzinski fanned for the third out.

 In the fourth inning, Manny Trillo chopped a high bouncer over Leonard for an infield single, advanced to second on an errant pickoff throw, and to third as Bowa bounced to second for the second out.
 Ninth in the order and with a 3-1 count, Boone doubled again to score Trillo and knock Leonard out of the game.
-Reliever Renie Martin retired Smith on a flyout to right.
+Reliever Renie Martin retired Smith on a fly out to right.

 After loading the bases in the fifth with one out on a single, hit-by-pitch, and walk off Martin, Garry Maddox's sacrifice fly to left on full count scored Schmidt for a 7–4 lead.
 Trillo popped out to first to end the threat.
 Hitless Brett opened the eighth with a double to left-center off of Walk, and went to third on a wild pitch to Aikens, who hit another two-run home run to right-center to cut the lead to one.
 Closer Tug McGraw entered with the bases clear and no outs, faced the minimum in the final two innings for a 7–6 Phillies victory.